- FindLaw /

 State Business Tax

 How you set up your LLC tax structure determines if your LLC pays a state business tax.
-If the LLC pays taxes as a corporation, the LLC pays a state income tax.
-If the LLC is a pass-through business entity, the LLC's profits go on the individual members' tax returns.
-A single-member LLC will be taxed as a sole-proprietor.
-A multi-member LLC will be taxed as a partnership.
+If the LLC pays taxes as a corporation, the LLC pays a corporate franchise tax.
+If the LLC is a pass-through business entity, the LLC’s profits go on the individual members’ tax returns.
+A single-member LLC will be taxed like a sole-proprietor.
+A multi-member LLC will be taxed like a partnership.
 The members pay a state income tax.

 State Employer Tax